drg-strat-roulette/drg-strat-roulette/README.md

     -   [ ] Tell you which strats are "new" in general
 -   [ ] Roll another strategy without clearing the currently displayed one(s)
 -   [ ] Localization
+-   [ ] Provide possible ways to determine who does what (e.g. space-rig mini-games)
 -   [ ] Block (and unblock) specific strategies that you don't like
 -   [ ] Prevent multiple strategies that conflict with one another (only applicable if multiple strategies can be active at once)